 But to do that, you need to start a YouTube channel first.

-In this article, I’ll not only tell you how to start a YouTube channel the right way but also share proven strategies to help you grow your subscriber base.
+In this article, I’ll not only tell you how to make a YouTube channel the right way but also share proven strategies to help you grow your subscriber base.

 Let’s dive in.

 Numerous creators and experts use YouTube to grow their subscriber base and generate leads for their high-ticket offerings.

 For example, Brain Dean of Backlinko has a premium SEO Course he opens up once a year.
-But before launching that course, Brain, who’s already an influencer in the SEO niche, decided to start a YouTube channel and publish a ton of free content on his YouTube channel.
+But before launching that course, Brain, who’s already an influencer in the SEO niche, decided to start a YouTube channel and publish a ton of free content on it.

 His videos helped him increase authority and give his prospects a preview of his main course’s content quality.